skhidrapure/kickstarter-analysis/README.md

 # Kickstarter-Challenge

 ## Overview of Project

-The aim of the project is to perform data analysis using the dataset from excel.
-The client is looking into insights on how different campaigns fared in relation to their launch dates and their funding goals.
+The client Louise’s has a play Fever which came close to its fundraising goal in a short amount of time.
+Now, Louise is looking into insights on how different campaigns fared in relation to their launch dates and their funding goals.
+The aim of the project is to perform data analysis using the dataset given in the excel.

 ### Purpose
 The purpose of the project is to provide the client with insight into their data.
 Specifically, campaigns launched in which month yield the most success & what should be the optimal goal for their fund raising.